awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/GettingStarted/Architecture.md

 ## Disaster Recovery

 Looking at our architecture, we have three primary data stores, S3, DynamoDB, and the Glue catalog.
 For S3, we use cross-region replication to backup data to a DR region.
-We use Lambda functions in both regions to keep the partitions up to date, so no replication is required.
 For DynamodB, we use the point-in-time-recovery (PITR) feature of DynamoDB, and AWS Backup for taking an hourly backup.

+For the Glue catalog, we use a Lambda function to register new partitions in the Glue catalog.
+The function triggers when objects are created in S3.
+It looks at the object prefix to understand the partition structure, and creates a new partition in the Glue catalog if necessary.
+Because the function is running in the primary region and the backup region, we do not need to take extra steps to replicate the Glue catalog.
+The function in the backup region will create new partitions as S3 cross-region replication copies objects into the bucket in the backup region.

 ![Failover Strategy](/Reliability/200_Backup_Restore_Failback_Analytics/Images/backup-restore-workshop.png)